Learn the basics

-- If your trip will include multiple destinations, use the Multi-city tab.
-You can click the Add another flight link if you need to plan more than two flights.
+- If your trip will include multiple destinations, use the Multi City tab.
+You can click the Add Flight link if you need to plan more than two flights.

 - To specify where you'd like to fly from and fly to, just start typing the name of a city or airport and you'll see a list of matching airports.
 You can enter multiple airports separated by commas if you're flexible.